Fees and Tuition

-Please note: Connect, SFU's email system, is our primary method of communication with you: check your webmail regularly throughout the term for your enrollment appointment date and time.
-Forwarding your SFU email to another server can result in lost or failed transmissions of important information.
+Please note: Connect, SFU's email system, is our primary method of communication with you: check your SFU email for your enrollment appointment date and time.
+Forwarding your SFU email to another server can result in lost or failed transmission of important information.

-Your Student Account should be in good standing before you are eligible to enroll.
-If you're eligible for a tuition fee waiver or you have a valid School Associate Tuition Fee Certificate, you will be responsible for paying any remaining tuition fees, the student activity fee, student services fee, recreation-athletic fee, U-Pass fee and health-dental plan .
+Your student account must be in good standing before you are eligible to enroll.
+If you're eligible for a tuition fee waiver or you have a valid School Associate Tuition Fee Certificate, you will be responsible for paying any remaining tuition fees, the student activity fee, student services fee, recreation-athletic fee, U-Pass fee and health-dental plan fee.

 Check your account